• Skip to primary navigation

 This isn’t a perfect filter, as it’s dependent on NYPL staff having conclusively marked something as public domain.
 There are actually lots more items on the Digital Collections that are in the public domain, but NYPL staff haven’t marked them as such.

-As a reminder, items created before 1924 are in the public domain in the United States, as their copyright has expired.
-NYPL as an institution has a different procedure for verifying an item’s copyright status, hence the filter and their different rights statements.
+As a reminder, items created before 1928 are in the public domain in the United States, as their copyright has expired.
+NYPL as an institution has a different procedure for verifying an item’s copyright status, which is why you need the filter.

 3. Check the Rights Statement for artistic usage rights.